-This is one of the primary things you need to check when your applicaiton doesn't work or if you experience any issues with debugging.
+This is one of the primary things you need to check when your application doesn't work or if you experience any issues with debugging.

 There are some other valuable information mentioned in the following article.

-Any application including UseResponse can have client side errors.
-By client side errors we understand js errors on any page.
-In order to capture any js error when something is not clickable on the page and cache on the page is cleaned, open browser console (F12 hotkey or inspect element - Console Tab) and refresh the page.
-As a result you would see all js errors.
+Any application including UseResponse can have client-side errors.
+By client-side errors, we understand js errors on any page.
+In order to capture any js error when something is not clickable on the page and cache on the page is cleaned, open the browser console (F12 hotkey or inspect element - Console Tab) and refresh the page.
+As a result, you would see all js errors.

-On client side you can also catch server errors in ajax requests if you switch on "show_errors" to "true" in configs/config.php and open browser console, go to Network tab, refresh the page, click on ajax request and then go to Response tab.
+On the client side, you can also catch server errors in ajax requests if you switch on "show_errors" to "true" in configs/config.php and open browser console, go to the Network tab, refresh the page, click ajax request and then go to the Response tab.